 Today, the train is definitely the easiest, fastest and cheapest way to get to Cinque Terre.
 In about half an hour, on the line going from La Spezia to Genova and return, you can travel all through the park.

-Here, some useful tips to enjoy traveling to Cinque Terre by train:
+Some useful tips to enjoy traveling in the Cinque Terre by train:

 Today there is a new Trenitalia service, the Cinque Terre Express, which guarantees enough rides to each of the five villages also during high season, to avoid the often too crowded trains as in the past years.
 In summer, there is a Cinque Terre train departing from La Spezia station every 15 minutes (check the Trenitalia Cinque Terre train timetable).